mutualmobile/MMDrawerController/README.md

 * Top or bottom drawer views
 * Displaying both drawers at one time
 * Displaying a minimum drawer width
-* Support container view controllers other than `UINavigationController` as the center view controller.
+* Support container view controllers other than `UINavigationController` (such as `UITabBarController` or `UISplitViewController`) as the center view controller.

 We're sure this list will grow over time.
 But that's the cost of keeping something maintainable :)